shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 ### Sidebar and main navigation

-The content is already there and published, but in most cases you'll also want to have a sidebar dedicated for your section.
+The content is already there and published, but in most cases you will also want to have a sidebar dedicated for your section.

 Open `.vitepress/navigation.ts` and update `sublinks` and `ignore` parameters to auto-build the sidebar based on your directory structure and frontmatter config.